Li Yuan (writer): Career

-Political activism
+In politics

+Activism

-Shortly after Tsai Ing-wen founded Thinking Taiwan in August 2012, Hsiao Yeh was one of the first invited to join.
-In March 2013, Hsiao Yeh participated in an anti-nuclear demonstration planned by the Green Citizens' Action Alliance and held around the Presidential Office.
+Shortly after Tsai Ing-wen founded Thinking Taiwan in August 2012, Li was one of the first invited to join.
+In March 2013, Li participated in an anti-nuclear demonstration planned by the Green Citizens' Action Alliance and held around the Presidential Office.
 Days later, he and another former CMPC colleague, Ko I-chen, among others, started the Five Six Movement, in opposition to nuclear technologies.
-A wide-ranging group that included Hsiao Yeh, Lee Yuan-tseh, Wei Te-sheng, Giddens Ko, and Kevin Tsai founded the Anti-Nuclear Fathers Front with the same goal, on Father's Day.
-In November Hsiao Yeh was invited to the Zero-Nuke Festival hosted by the Green Citizens’ Action Alliance.
+A wide-ranging group that included Li Yuan, Lee Yuan-tseh, Wei Te-sheng, Giddens Ko, and Kevin Tsai founded the Anti-Nuclear Fathers Front with the same goal, on Father's Day.
+In November, Li was invited to the Zero-Nuke Festival hosted by the Green Citizens’ Action Alliance.
 He was largely supportive of the Sunflower Student Movement in 2014.
-Hsiao Yeh joined the 2018 Taipei mayoral campaign of political independent Ko Wen-je as campaign director.
+Li joined the 2018 Taipei mayoral campaign of political independent Ko Wen-je as campaign director.

+Formal political career

+On 12 April 2024, Li Yuan was appointed the Minister of Culture in the incoming cabinet led by Cho Jung-tai.
+Li himself has no party affiliation.

 Personal life

-Hsiao Yeh's son Lee Chung is a writer and film director.
+Li Yuan's son Lee Chung is a writer and film director.